theamrsafwatt/customer-application-server/README.md

 The application will start listening on `http://localhost:9080/`

 ## Docker
- After executing Build, run
+ After executing Build, run:
  ```bash
 docker build --tag=customer-application-server:latest .
 `````
-To build from the image, then run
+To build from the image, then run:
 ```bash
 docker run -p9080:9080 customer-application-server:latest
 `````